Key Changes of v2

 ## Connecting roles to keys

-3. Select one of your existing keys by clicking on it
+3. Select one of your existing keys by clicking the action menu (`...`) to the right of the key.

 ## Creating keys